- 2 Bedrooms

 - Approximately 900 square feet

 Welcome to Down the SC Shore, located in the highly desired peaceful area outside of North Myrtle Beach.
 This NON-SMOKING first floor, family friendly vacation rental is located on the corner of Shore & Maison Dr, directly across from the beach access & ocean.
 Also, Flip Flops, Ocean Annie's, Don't Get it Twisted, Finn McCools and more are just a short walk from the condo.
-This 2 bed/2 bath condo is gorgeously equipped for your stay, sleeping up to 6-7 ppl, & includes Wi-Fi, all bed and bath lines, and a entirely outfitted kitchen.
-Cool off in the elegant pool, or a fast hop, jump and skip to the beach!
+This 2 bed/2 bath condo is gorgeously equipped for your stay, sleeping up to 6-7 ppl, & includes Wi-Fi, all bed and bath lines, and a completely outfitted kitchen.
+Cool off in the striking pool, or a fast hop, jump and skip to the beach!
 Unwind with us!
 No motorbikes or guest family pets allowed on property, per HOA rules.

 About the Area